JosefBud/not-deception-frontend/README.md

 ### Styling Components

 Styling is done via [Emotion](https://emotion.sh/docs/introduction).
-Since we started using CRAPPY each file must have the following lines added into the import block:
+A basic example imports styled then created variables for each DOM element:

 ```
-/** @jsxImportSource @emotion/react */

-import { css } from '@emotion/react'
+import styled '@emotion/styled'

+const NavigationItem = styled.li`
+  background-color: hotpink;
+`
 ```

+Naming should be descriptive and follow a heirarchical pattern to help describe the relationship between DOM elements.

 ### API Config